gilleschardon/acosolo/README.md

 # acosolo
 ACOustical SOurce Localization with Optimization methods

-Implementations of some optimization (or sparsity) base methods for source localization:
+Implementations of some optimization (or sparsity) bases methods for source localization:

 * Beamforming, Maximum likelihood for one source [1]
 * An optimized implementation of CMF [2]